-Jessica Hutchinson, Sales and Marketing Manager for Halperns’ Steak and Seafood, reminds operators that diners come back again and again to eat something they can’t get anywhere else.
+Halperns’ Steak and Seafood reminds operators that diners come back again and again to eat something they can’t get anywhere else.
 That "something" can be as simple as a story that takes the food above and beyond.

-To achieve this, she suggests printing a separate menu page or insert for specials or seafood creations to emphasize the rare opportunity.
+To achieve this, try printing a separate menu page or insert for specials or seafood creations to emphasize the rare opportunity.
 Instead of listing “market price,” which sounds expensive, call it your Live Lobster Special and talk about the fishing method, the ocean of origin and the limited-time availability.
 And, because you’re using a separate page, you can change the description, the ingredient list and the price as needed.

 Don’t limit this practice to exotic seafood, Lawnzak notes.
 Listing the name of the beer used in your beer-battered fish, describing the origin of the seasonings or explaining the chef’s cooking technique can help tell a unique story, boosting sales.

 Think healthy, think seasonal